 “Yi Niang is a cool character.
 Her personality traits and determination rock.”

 “I hate the concubine system, and how she deals with it is smart and kind.”

 Overall this is a treat for the eyes and mind.
 It is a lovely form of escapism and entertainment.

-Word of Honour is a hit and historical fantasy drama of thirty-six episodes.
+Word of Honor is a hit and historical fantasy drama with thirty-six episodes.
 It originally aired on the Chinese streaming site Youku and can be watched via Netflix and Viki.